 Parameter Description BatchSize An integer that specifies the number of certificate cache records to read from the Keyfactor Command in each data retrieval batch.
-The default is 10,000. retrieved fror trator to calcu only those to te cache information from Keyfactor Command is n and stored on the orchestrator to allow the orchestrate which records represent changes and return Keyfactor Command on requests from Keyfactor CA synchronization.
+The default is 10,000.
+Tip: Certificate cache information from Keyfactor Command is retrieved from and stored on the orchestrator to allow the orchestrator to calculate which records represent changes and return only those to Keyfactor Command on requests from Keyfactor Command for CA synchronization.
 CacheHours An integer that specifies the number of hours for which to cache certificate information from Keyfactor Command on the orchestrator before clearing it.
 The default is 3.
 RecordCountLimit An integer that specifies the number of records to read from the CA(s) in each synchronization batch.
 The default is 5,000.
 MaxErrorCount An integer that specifies the number of times an attempt should be made to read records from the CA before the synchronization job ends with a failure.
 The default is 5.

-AdditionalCertificateAuthoritiesAllowed A Boolean that sets whether any CAs available to the orchestrator (to which the orchestrator has network access and sufficient permissions) should be considered as managed (True) or whether only those CAs specifically listed in the CertificateAuthorities parameter should be considered as managed (False).
+Parameter Description Additional Certificate Authorities Allowed A Boolean that sets whether any CAs available to the orchestrator (to which the orchestrator has network access and sufficient permissions) should be considered as managed (True) or whether only those CAs specifically listed in the CertificateAuthorities parameter should be considered as managed (False).
 If you set this value to True , you do not need to populate the CertificateAuthorities value.
 CertificateAuthorities An array of the certificate authorities that should be considered managed by the orchestrator.
 The certificate authority information includes: Parameter Description Forest The name of the Active Directory forest in which the CA resides.
 Hostname The fully qualified domain name of the CA. LogicalName The logical name of the CA.